autoplot/documentation/javadoc/org/autoplot/idlsupport/QDataSetBridge.md

+# org.autoplot.idlsupport.QDataSetBridge

-# org.autoplot.idlsupport.QDataSetBridgeSee http://autoplot.org/IDL and http://autoplot.org/Matlab which show how this is used in the environments.
+See http://autoplot.org/IDL and http://autoplot.org/Matlab which show how this is used in the environments.

 ***
 <a name="PROP_FILTER"></a>
 # PROP_FILTER